March 27, 2022

 Sharing something you enjoy with someone you like – That’s evangelism.

 Somehow, the four friends in this story had the courage to bring this man in need to Jesus.
 They overcame whatever internal barriers there might have been in their heads.
 But then, they had to get him to Jesus.
 And that was when they had to overcome the external barriers that were in their way.
 The first barrier they faced was a crowd of people blocking the doorway.
 All they could see was the backs of people.

 Think about it: When we gather around tables for coffee, what does a new person see?

 A crowd of backs.
 But that didn’t stop the four friends.
-Homes in Capernaum were built of the basalt rocks found on the shore of Lake Genessaret.
+Homes in Capernaum were built of the volcanic rocks found on the shore of Lake Genessaret.